Deposition Preparation in St. Louis

 #1 – Take Your Own Notes Prior to the Deposition

 Your version of the story is of equal importance to the opposing side’s argument.
-Starting from the begining, notate the entire event as clearly and descriptively as you can.
+Starting from the beginning, notate the entire event as clearly and descriptively as you can.
 Taking this initial step will help you adhere to your facts and timeline of the event(s).
 Without a timetable to adhere to, the other sides counsel may lead you down a path where your testimony adheres to their timeline of events, which could drastically conflict with what actually happened.
 This is why Deposition Preparation is so important.
 If you do not prepare notes of the events, then the opposing side’s counsel can dictate what happened based upon their facts, and then use your confusion against you to weaken your case.
 Take notes, and prepare.

 #2 – Treat the Deposition Seriously